schollz/croc/README.md

 # How does it work?

 *croc* is similar to [magic-wormhole](https://github.com/warner/magic-wormhole#design) in spirit and design.
 Like *magic-wormhole*, *croc* generates a code phrase for you to share with your friend which allows secure end-to-end transfering of files and folders through a intermediary relay that  connects the TCP ports between the two computers.
+The standard relay is on a public IP address (default `cowyo.com`), but before transmitting the file the two instances of *croc* send out UDP broadcasts to determine if they are both on the local network, and use a local relay instead of the cloud relay in the case that they are both local.

 In *croc*, code phrase is 16 random bits that are [menemonic encoded](http://web.archive.org/web/20101031205747/http://www.tothink.com/mnemonic/).
 This code phrase is hashed using sha256 and sent to a relay which maps that key to that connection.
 When the relay finds a matching key for both the receiver and the sender (i.e. they both have the same code phrase), then the sender transmits the encrypted metadata to the receiver through the relay.
 Then the receiver decrypts and reviews the metadata (file name, size), and chooses whether to consent to the transfer.